dotnet/docs/docs/core/tutorials/using-with-xplat-cli.md

 There are two publishing methods:

 01. **Framework-dependent deployments** (FDD)\
-Framework-dependent deployment (FDD) relies on the presence of a shared system-wide version of .NET Core.
+Framework-dependent deployment relies on the presence of a shared system-wide version of .NET Core.
 Because .NET Core is already present, your app is portable between installations of .NET Core.
 Your app deployment contains your app along with any third-party dependencies that are outside of the .NET Core libraries.
-FDDs produce a *.dll* file that can be launched by using the `dotnet` utility from the command line.
+Framework-dependent deployments produce a *.dll* file that can be run by using the `dotnet` utility from the command line.
 For example, `dotnet app.dll` runs an application named app.

     ```console
     dotnet publish
     ```

 01. **Self-contained deployments** (SCD)\
-Unlike FDD, a self-contained deployment (SCD) doesn't rely on the presence of shared components on the target system.
-All components, including both the .NET Core libraries and the .NET Core runtime, are included with the application and are isolated from other .NET Core applications.
-SCDs include an executable named similar to your app which is a of the platform-specific .NET Core host, and your app *.dll* file, which is the actual application.
+Unlike FDD, a self-contained deployment doesn't rely on the presence of shared components on the system.
+All components, both the .NET Core libraries and the .NET Core runtime, are included with the application and are isolated from other .NET Core runtimes and applications. self-contained deployments include an executable named for your app, which is a copy of the platform-specific .NET Core host, and your app *.dll* file, which is the actual application.
 SCD produces platform-specific binaries.

     ```console
     dotnet publish -c Release -r <RID> --self-contained true